 2. Create a burger bar

 Not everyone likes onions and pickles in their burger, so let everyone dress their burger according to their taste.
 Place a separate table and let it serve as a burger bar.
 Put the buns, the burger patties, cheese, bacon, tomatoes, lettuce, onions, pickle relish, and jalapenos separately on platters.
 Put the condiments like ketchup, mustard, mayo, and cheese sauce in a cute condiment display.
 We like to take it up a notch for a touch of glam by ditching the typical plastic squeeze bottle and place the condiments in individual labeled stainless steel buckets with a serving spoon for each.
 Serve fries on the side too!
 Make sure you also serve some paper plates, napkins and some hand wipes for your guests.
+Also make sure you buy hydrogen peroxide ahead of time to clean well.

 3. Serve a refreshing lemonade mint julep